manchumahara/wpfeedforcustomposttype/readme.txt

 Features:

-*   Supports all post types including built-in and custom post types
+*   Display Your Custom Post Types in RSS Feed with Default Posts
-*   Supports all taxonomy including custom and built-in taxonomy types
+*   Custom Plugin Option
-*   Enable/Disable for any post type
+*   All Categories have Enable/Disable Option
-*   Enable/Disable any taxonomy
+*   Select any post type including custom or default post type

-See more details and usages guide here http://codeboxr.com/product/custom-taxonomy-filter-in-wordpress-admin-post-listing
+See more details and usages guide here http://codeboxr.com/product/rss-feed-manager-for-custom-post-types

 == Installation ==